-Each year at the beginning of March, the proposed list of reports that are planned for release are published on the department's website and they are advertised in the Mining Notices of the West Australian and the Kalgoorlie Miner.
-There is a period of 2 months during which the current tenement holders can study the list and object in writing to the release of any report.
+Each year from early March, the proposed list of reports planned for release is published on the department's website.
+They are also advertised in the Mining Notices of The West Australian and the Kalgoorlie Miner.
+There is a period of two months during which the current tenement holders can study the list and object in writing to the release of any report.

-Reports which have been released to the public will not be withdrawn if an objection is received subsequent to the report's release.
+Reports released to the public will not be withdrawn if an objection is received subsequent to the report's release.